SichengH/DS5110Project/README.md

 ## Proposed plan of research:
 The datasets we are having right now are separate yearly.
 The first step we are going to do is merge them into one single file.
-Then we are going to do some necessary cleaning for the data set.
+Then we are going to do some necessary cleaning and data wrangling for the data set.

-In the second step, we are going to filter out the data that could represent the problem we are trying to solve.
-Maybe add some data from other sources( like Google Maps or Zillow)

-To help people understand the data better.
-In the last step we will make an interactive Shiny application to visualize our finding.
+After cleaning data, we are going to build a dashboard web application.
+First part will be a selection bar which user could select what kind of homes they are looking.
+Then the user needs to decide what type of information about the changes in the neighboorhood they want to know.
+For example, assessment changes or remodel status.
+In this step, we are going to apply some clustering model to see if there are any patterns exit.
+The third part will be an interactive map to help users visualize those changes.

 ##  Preliminary results: